From emergency surgeries to chronic conditions like Sickle Cell Anemia, the need is constant and often unpredictable.

 And the good news?
 All of this can be automated.

-Facilities that automate their temperature monitoring and compliance tasks report less blood waste, smoother audits, and reduced labor costs than those that rely on manual tracking methods alone.
+Facilities that automate their temperature monitoring and compliance tasks report less blood waste, smoother audits, and reduced labor costs than those that rely solely on manual tracking.

 An advanced environmental monitoring system will provide all the features crucial for fully optimized blood bank operations: